 The mechanical brake is applied by spring force acting on the brake disc in the brake assembly.
-With the control handle in its operating range (A), initial movement of the travel control (1) will apply current to the brake coil.
+When the control handle is within either speed range (A) or (B), initial movement of the travel control (1) will apply current to the brake coil.
 The coil then creates electromagnetic force to overcome the spring force and release the brake.
 The mechanical brake makes an audible click when engaging or disengaging.
 Whenever the travel control is released, the brake will engage when truck speed reaches zero.
-This provides an automatic parking brake
+This provides an automatic parking brake.

-The brake will also be applied if the handle is moved out of its operating range (A).
+The brake will also be applied if the handle is moved out of the operating range (A) or (B).
 If the truck is moving, it will immediately stop.
 Any time the key switch is turned off or the emergency stop handle is pulled, the brake will be applied to stop the truck.

-Emergency Stop Button
+Emergency Stop Handle

-Pressing the emergency stop button(1) will shut the truck off at any time.
+Pulling the emergency stop handle (1) will shut the truck off at any time.
 The battery will be disconnected and the electro-magnetic brake will immediately engage.
 If the truck is moving, it will immediately stop.

-➤ To stop the truck, push the emergency stop button (1) straight down.
+To stop the truck, grasp the emergency stop handle (1) and pull it straight up.

-To resume operation, remove the key and twist the button clockwise slightly.
-It will pop back up into the operating position and the battery will be connected.
-The truck may then be switched on normally.
+To resume operation, turn the key switch off, align the battery connector in the emergency stop handle with its socket, and push the handle straight down.
+The battery will be connected and the truck may be switched on normally.